dhonus/jellyfin-tui/README.md

 ![image](.github/search.png)

+### Recommendations
+- **cover image**: make sure you download 1:1 images to use as cover art
+- **lyrics**: jellyfin-tui will show lyrics if they are available in jellyfin.
+To use autoscroll they need to contain timestamps.
+I recommend using [LRCGET](https://github.com/tranxuanthang/lrcget) by tranxuanthang.
+If you value their work, consider donating to keep the amazing free service running.

 ### Known issues
 Due to the nature of the project and jellyfin itself, there are some limitations and issues:
 - jellyfin-tui assumes you correctly tag your music files.
 Please look at the [jellyfin documentation](https://jellyfin.org/docs/general/server/media/music/) on how to tag your music files.
 Before assuming the program is broken, verify that they show up correctly in Jellyfin itself.